Gabriel2409/obsidian_notes/Postgres - Statements.md

 - change NULL display: `\pset null (NULL)` => NULL display is "(NULL)"

 - pagination: `SELECT * FROM CATEGORIES ORDER BY pk OFFSET 1 LIMIT 2`
-- Copy a table structure: `CREATE TABLE new_categories as SELECT * FROM categories LIMIT 0`

 ### Subqueries